 - 2.4 Stage 2 must be completed within one year from the completion date of Stage 1.
-If Stage 2 does not occur within one year, the application will be terminated, and the Initial Application and Stage 1 fee will not be refunded.
+We will allow a one time reschedule to occur within the one year Any subsequent site audit reschedules due to Applicant request, will result in a rescheduling fee being incurred.
+If Stage 2 does not occur within one year, the application will be terminated, and the Initial Application fee and Stage 1 fee will not be refunded.
 For more information about the Stage 2 process, see Section 4 Planning for the Audit. - 2.5 If the Applicant cannot complete Stage 1 in the allotted time or the Applicant becomes unresponsive to communication from AISC, the Stage 1 process will be terminated, and the certification fee will be refunded less the Stage 1 Audit Fee and the Initial Application Fee.
-The Applicant must wait at least three months from the date of the Stage 1 termination before reapplying.

-- 2.6 An Expedited Application Process (EAP) is available on the Fee Schedule for domestic Applicants. - The EAP places a priority on the Stage 1 process. - The Stage 2 process will be conducted within 60 days of the completion of the Stage 1 Audit, as noted on the Fee Schedule. - The success of this process relies on timely responses from the Applicant during the Stage 1 process and availability of work in the field or shop. - The Expedite Application Fee is non-refundable. - 2.7 Participants and Applicants are eligible to apply for as many AISC certifications and endorsements as provided by the GRs.
+The Applicant must wait at least three months from the date of the Stage 1 termination before reapplying. - 2.6 An Expedited Application Process (EAP) is available on the Fee Schedule for domestic Applicants only. - The EAP places a priority on the entire application process. - The Stage 2 process will be conducted within 60 days of the completion of the Stage 1 Audit, as noted on the Fee Schedule. - The success of this process relies on timely responses from the Applicant during the Stage 1 process and availability of work in the field or shop. - The Expedite Application Fee is non-refundable. - 2.7 Participants and Applicants are eligible to apply for as many AISC certifications and endorsements as provided by the GRs.
 Separate certificates are issued for fabricator/manufacturer and erector programs, and they require separate applications, Stage 1, and Stage 2 Audits.
 Refer to Section 8 of the GRs to add programs to an existing certificate, or see Section 2 if not currently certified.

-Section 3 Stage 1 Audit (required for Applicants and may be required for Scope Change Applications or as directed by Certification Review Group)
+Section 3 Stage 1 Documentation Assessment (required for Applicants and may be required for Scope Change Applications or as directed by Certification Review Group)

-- Following the first review of the Stage 1 process, a Stage 1 Nonconformance Report (SNR) (formerly called a Documentation Deficiency Audit Request (DDAR)) will be issued to the Participant or Applicant).
-All deficiencies noted on the SNR must be responded to within 30 days of receipt, or the Stage 1 process will be terminated and the certification fee refunded less the Stage 1 Fee. - 3.2 If revised SNRs are issued, they must be responded to within 15 days of receipt, or the Stage 1/Scope Change process will be terminated and the certification fee refunded less the Initial Application and the Stage 1 Fee. - The resolution process for the SNR may continue for up to 90 days after the date of the initial SNR.
+- 3.1 Following the first review of the Stage 1 process, a Stage 1 Nonconformance Report (SNR) will be issued to the Participant or Applicant).
+All deficiencies noted on the SNR must be responded to within 30 days of receipt, or the Stage 1 process will be terminated and the certification fee refunded less the Stage 1 Fee. - 3.2 If revised SNRs are issued, they must be responded to within 15 days of receipt, or the Stage 1/Scope Change process will be terminated and the certification fee refunded less the Initial Application and the Stage 1 Fee. - 3.3 The resolution process for the SNR may continue for up to 90 days after the date of the initial SNR.
 If Stage 1 is not completed within 90 days, then the process will be terminated and the certification fee refunded, less the Initial Application and the Stage 1 Fee.
-If Stage 1 is terminated, the Applicant must wait at least three months from the date of the Stage 1 termination before reapplying. - The Quality Manual and all the documented procedures and records required for Stage 1 shall be submitted in English. - 3.5 The requirements for a "documented procedure" stated in the Standard section 1.5.2 are to be applied to all required documented procedures in the Standard. - 3.6 For Participants applying for a Scope Change, see GR Section 8 Making Changes to the Certification Scope.
+If Stage 1 is terminated, the Applicant must wait at least three months from the date of the Stage 1 termination before reapplying. - 3.4 The Quality Manual and all the documented procedures and records required for Stage 1 shall be submitted in English. - 3.5 The requirements for a "documented procedure" stated in the Standard section 1.5.2 are to be applied to all required documented procedures in the Standard.

+3.6 For Participants applying for a Scope Change, see GR Section 8 Making Changes to the Certification Scope.